Rocky Marciano vs. Archie Moore

-Rocky Marciano and Archie Moore was a professional boxing match contested on September 21, 1955, for the undisputed heavyweight championship.

-The fight pitted Marciano, the undefeated heavyweight champion against Moore, the light-heavyweight champion.
+Rocky Marciano vs. Archie Moore was a professional boxing match contested on September 21, 1955, for the undisputed heavyweight championshipbetween Rocky Marciano, the undefeated heavyweight champion, and Archie Moore, the light-heavyweight champion.
 Marciano knocked Moore out in the ninth round, winning his 49th and final fight before retiring.

 Background

 Both men had won their respective championship titles in 1952.
 While Marciano defended his title, Moore climbed through the heavyweight ranks, defeating several top contenders (most notable was two victories over top contender Niño Valdés), and by 1955 was ranked #1 heavyweight contender, ultimately leading to him receiving a title shot later that year.
 The fight would be Marciano's sixth title defense.

 The fight was one of the most anticipated sports events of the year, featuring two popular champions both with a large number of knockouts.
 Moore in particular created a lot of publicity by confidently claiming that he would be the first man to defeat Marciano.
 Although Moore was nine years older than Marciano, he was far more experienced, and after having studied film of Marciano's fights, believed he had crafted a successful plan to defeat him.

 The fight was held at Yankee Stadium in New York.
 It was originally scheduled for September 20, but it was postponed by one day due to Hurricane Ione.

 Marciano was a 4 to 1 favourite to win.